Coded-To-The-Max/DesGen/extension/README.md

 # DesGen Chrome Extension

-Convert images to Desmos graph outlines using advanced edge detection.
+Convert images to Desmos graph outlines using advanced edge detection, not a perfect trace due to detection limitations, but a discernible outline.

 ## Installation